scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

-The first set of benchmark results, shown in Figure :ref:`figperfdle`, demonstrates the performance gains achieved through loop-level optimisations.
-For these runs the symbolic optimisations were kept at a "basic" setting, where only common sub-expressions elimination is performed on the kernel expressions.
+The first set of benchmark results, shown in Figure :ref:`figperfdle`, demonstrates the performance gains achieved through loop-level optimizations.
+For these runs the symbolic optimizations were kept at a "basic" setting, where only common sub-expressions elimination is performed on the kernel expressions.
 Of particular interest are the performance gains achieved by increasing the loop engine mode from